FC 26 ROLES

 ● Attack Support ● Pass Option ● Cut Inside ● Stamina Usage - Attack Focus

-When given an Attack focus, the Inside Forward will focus on cutting inside and making attacking runs.
+On Attack, the Inside Forward concentrates on cutting inside and making direct, aggressive attacking runs.

 ● Attacking ● Support Centrally ● Cut Inside ● Defence Support

-A wide midfielder who will always stay wide, hugging the touchline, offering support on the flanks in all phases of play.
+A wide midfielder who consistently stays wide, hugging the touchline and supporting play on the flanks in all phases.

 - Attack Focus